Why It Works

 This recipe is adapted from a recipe by Chef Helen Nguyen of New York's Saigon Social, who consulted with the author for this article.

-- 4 red bird's eye chiles (5g), stemmed and minced, plus thinly sliced chili rounds for garnish
+4 red bird's eye chiles (5g), stemmed and minced, plus thinly sliced chile rounds for garnish

 Line a baking sheet with parchment paper.
 Using a sharp knife, trim pork loin of as much fat as possible; measure out 1.3 pounds (590g) trimmed meat and reserve any extra for another use (such as a stir fry or ground pork).
 Cut trimmed pork into roughly 2-inch chunks and arrange on a single layer on the prepared baking sheet.
 Freeze until very firm but not frozen solid, 15-20 minutes.